15 Things To Do On New Zealand’s North Island

 Located on the idyllic Te Awanga coast, the Hawke’s Bay area is one of New Zealand’s premier wine regions.

 And one of the best ways to visit the wineries in the Hawke’s Bay area is by bicycle as the land is flat and most of the wineries are within easy cycling distance.
-The bike path is via the coastal cycleway which is a dedicated cycle path that’s flat and easy to navigate.

 11. Discover Maori Culture at the Tamaki Cultural Experience

 “We are a proud culture who has had dramatic changes over the past 150 years.” ~ Maori elder as he spoke in farewell to us about his culture.
-There are some cultural experiences around the world that are too touristy in the fact that they are done for the tourists and to make money.

 But what I loved about the Tamaki village experience is that it was more about sharing.
 Sharing a culture, knowing that they had something of value to offer the world.
-The Tamaki Village experience is the BEST ”touristy” cultural experience I have had.

 12. Freak Yourself Out on Auckland’s Sky Walk

-That’s what awaits you on Auckland’s Sky Walk.
 Whilst on the platform you’ll stop at various points to have your photo taken, learn some Auckland history, and have a go at leaning over the edge.
 Just do it…

-13. Cuba Street in Wellington.
+13. Cuba Street in Wellington

 One of the more bohemian areas of Wellington, Cuba Street is the home to an eclectic collection of cafes, op-shops, boutique, small fashion stores, art galleries, and music shops.